openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 Get a list of role assignments.

-If no query filters are specified, then this API will return a list of all role assignments.
+If no query parameters are specified, then this API will return a list of all role assignments.

 Response: